mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 imageAlt: ""
 ---

-Rust and Elixir are a match made in heaven!
-Discord in their blog posts already shown that combining the two can give you insane performance boosts.
+Rust and Elixir work great combined!
+In their blog posts, Discord already showed that when used together, Rust and Elixir can help you increase performance significantly.
 [https://discord.com/blog/using-rust-to-scale-elixir-for-11-million-concurrent-users](https://discord.com/blog/using-rust-to-scale-elixir-for-11-million-concurrent-users)
 [https://discord.com/blog/why-discord-is-switching-from-go-to-rust](https://discord.com/blog/why-discord-is-switching-from-go-to-rust)

-In this blog post I want to show how easily you can build and use small programs inside Elixir using Rustler.
+In this blog post, I will show you how easily you can build and use small programs inside Elixir using Rustler.

-Recently for a small private project I needed a functionality to create and edit PDF files.
-I searched for some packages and most notable one for Elixir is [https://github.com/andrewtimberlake/elixir-pdf](https://github.com/andrewtimberlake/elixir-pdf), however it only offers creating pdfs without additional manipulation.
+I recently needed a function to create and edit
+PDF files for a small private project.
+I searched for some packages and the most notable one for Elixir is [https://github.com/andrewtimberlake/elixir-pdf](https://github.com/andrewtimberlake/elixir-pdf), but it only offers to create pdfs without additional manipulation.
 That was fine by me since I wanted an excuse to do some more things in Rust anyway, and I found [https://github.com/J-F-Liu/lopdf](https://github.com/J-F-Liu/lopdf).

-In the beginning I’ve written my program as a regular project in rust i.e.
+In the beginning, I had written my program as a regular project in rust i.e.
-`cargo new my_pdf` and then it was happy coding 🙂 I wanted the program to take some configuration and create/edit a PDF file based on it.
+`cargo new my_pdf` and then it was happy coding 🙂.
+I wanted the program to take some configuration and create/edit a PDF file based on it.

 After I played around with it, I started wondering “How much work would it be to make it an Elixir NIF?”.

-Turns out - there’s not a whole lot additional stuff we need to do in order to comfortably use crates inside Elixir projects.
+Turns out - there’s not a whole lot of additional stuff we need to do in order to comfortably use crates inside Elixir projects.

 There are about 2 things we need to keep in mind and take care of:

-- Error handling There needs to be something that maps Rust errors into Elixir atoms that so we could easily handle them.
+- Error handling: there needs to be something that maps Rust errors into Elixir atoms so that we could easily handle them.
-- Spice it up with Rustler traits Typically your functions and structs will need to derive from appropriate traits so they can be usable inside Elixir.
-Only the public parts of it of course.
+- Rustler traits: typically your functions and structs will need to derive from appropriate traits so they can be usable inside Elixir (only the public parts of it of course).

 ## Setup

-Setting up a project with Rustlers is too easy, you can find a link to Rustler’s instructions here:
+Setting up a project with Rustler's fairly easy.
+You can find a link to Rustler’s instructions here:
 [https://github.com/rusterlium/rustler#getting-started](https://github.com/rusterlium/rustler#getting-started)